AmiraQadry/Bitcoin-Price-Prediction/README.md

 - Volume
 - Other relevant features

-You can download a sample dataset from Kaggle [Bitcoin Historical Data]([https://www.kaggle.com/mczielinski/bitcoin-historical-data](https://www.kaggle.com/datasets/meetnagadia/bitcoin-stock-data-sept-17-2014-august-24-2021)).
+You can download a sample dataset from Kaggle => [Bitcoin Price Dataset](https://www.kaggle.com/datasets/meetnagadia/bitcoin-stock-data-sept-17-2014-august-24-2021).

 ## Feature Selection